-JICS managed entire projects as a procurement agent and procurement management services under Grant Aid for Conflict Prevention and Peacebuilding, which was implemented from fiscal 2005 to fiscal 2015.
+JICS managed entire projects as a procurement agent and procurement management and Peacebuilding, which was implemented from fiscal 2005 to fiscal 2015.
 Our services included procurement of materials, equipment, and services as well as management of activities, for projects such as reintegration of former soldiers into society, small arms collection, ethnic reconciliation and demining and the like.